lowcoder-org/lowcoder/server/api-service/README.md

 mvn clean package
 ```

-After Maven package runs successfully, you can start the Openblocks server with IntelliJ IDEA.
+After Maven package runs successfully, you can start the Lowcoder server with IntelliJ IDEA.